telerik/ajax-docs/controls/tilelist/appearance-and-styling/css-classes.md

 |.RadTileList_Default|Main wrapper element|
 |.RadTileList_Default .rtlistGroupSeparatorVisible|Styles Group Separator element|

->note To further customize the Tiles in the TileList as a standalone objects you should follow the[RadBaseTile's CSS Classes article]({%slug tilelist/tiles/appearance-and-styling/css-classes%}).
+>note To further customize the Tiles in the TileList as standalone objects, you should follow the [RadBaseTile's CSS Classes article]({%slug tilelist/tiles/appearance-and-styling/css-classes%}).
 >